Nielsen equivalence in closed surface groups: Graphs and Stallings' folding

-\begin{proof} Folding in the vertex $Z_{\iota(e)}$ yields after some stage a morphism of graphs $Z^k_{\iota(e)}\to\Sigma_{\varphi(\iota(e))}$ which is surjective on all links of vertices, but not injective on at least one link. \end{proof}
+be a folding sequence for the morphism $V'\to W$.
+For some $i$ the map $D_i\to W$ is surjective but not injective on all links of vertices.
+By Lemma~\ref{starslemma} $V'\to W$ is not injective on fundamental group. \end{proof}